Jorricks/macos-notifications/README.md

 - 📝 Ability to reply to notifications!
 - ⌚ Delayed notifications.
 - ⏱️ Automatically time out the notification listener.
-- 📦 Just two packages (which is really just one package) as a dependency
+- 📦 Just `pyobjc` as a dependency.

 ## Installation

 To use macos-notifications, first install it using pip:

     pip install macos-notifications

-## Requirements
-Python 3.8+

-Mac-notification only relies on `pyobjc`:
-- The [PyObjC project](https://pyobjc.readthedocs.io/) aims to provide a bridge between the Python and Objective-C programming languages on macOS.

 ## Example
 A simple example.
 Please look [in the docs](https://jorricks.github.io/macos-notifications/) for more examples.